Top 10 Pool Opening Tips

 9. Shock the Pool to Remove Bacteria and Contaminants

-Shocking your pool is the final step for getting rid of all the bacteria, algae spores, and other organic contaminants that may have entered your pool during the winter off-season.
-To shock your pool, use 2 pounds of shock for every 10,000 gallons of water, which should raise your chlorine levels to 10.0 ppm.
+Shocking your pool is the final step for getting rid of all the bacteria, algae spores, germs, and other microorganisms.
+Lots of organic contaminants may have entered your pool during the winter off-season!
+To shock your pool, follow the shock or superchlorination directions on your shock product label.
 Depending on your pool, you can use either Leslie’s Power Powder Plus or Leslie’s Chlor Brite.
 After shocking the pool, run the circulation system for at least 2 hours before adding an algaecide.

 10. Prevent Algae All Season Long

 For a clean and algae-free swimming season, we recommend starting treatment before the first swimmers even jump into the pool.
 After shocking your pool, it is a good idea to add either Leslie’s Algae Control or Leslie's Perfect Weekly to your water.
 Both of these products will prevent the growth of most types of algae, and help keep your pool clean, clear, and fresh all year long.

 Leslie's is your go-to resource for all the pool opening supplies you need this spring.
 If you have any questions or need help opening your pool, stop by your local Leslie's store to speak with a knowledgeable pool expert.